dauganz09/caring-store-app/README.md

-# jaro-app
+# caring-store-app

-The Employee mobile application fo the LGU Jaro Contact Tracing system application.
+A sentiment classifier mogile application for customer reviews of the caring store.